leoluk/openshift-phabricator/README.md

     oc process -f openshift/phabricator.yaml \
       PHAB_BASE_HOST=phabricator.svc.example.com \
-      PHAB_SSH_HOST=phabricator-ssh.svc.example.com \
       PHAB_FILE_HOST=phabricator-cdn.svc.example.com \
       PHAB_SSH_PORT=30022 \
       | oc create -f -

-The variable PHAB_SSH_HOST is optional, if no host is provided the PHAB_BASE_HOST will be used for SSH.
-This setting can be used to choose a different domain for SSH e.g. if you are protecting the PHAB_BASE_HOST with CloudFlare.
+The variable `PHAB_SSH_HOST` is optional, if no host is provided the `PHAB_BASE_HOST` will be used for SSH.
+This setting can be used to choose a different domain for SSH e.g. if you are protecting the `PHAB_BASE_HOST` with CloudFlare.

 If you want SSH repository hosting, you will need to assign your Phabricator project the `anyuid` permission.
 The sshd server needs to run as root inside the container.